Blueflowerss/cdda-TDG-mod/README.md

 # cdda-TDG-mod
 Attempt at integrating "The Daily Grind" novel with Cataclysm: Dark Days Ahead.
-Working off the backrooms mod by TGWeaver
+Working off the backrooms mod by TGWeaver, Monster descriptions and butcher messages by NemoTheAxolotl.

 -features as of now